 Catalytic converter compatible for sites requiring additional emissions control

 We encounter Gillette units less frequently than Kohler in our territory but they're serviceable with standard tools and readily-available parts.
-The PSI engine is well-documented and the DSE 7420 controller is the same platform we see across many brands.
+The PSI engine is well-documented and the DSE 7420 MKII controller is the same platform we see across many brands.
 The main consideration: parts inventory is not as immediately available as Kohler (no local dealer), so we recommend customers keep critical spares on-site (spark plugs, oil filters, battery).

 Service intervals